The Mind-Muscle Link: Focus That Builds Strength

 Does the mind-muscle connection matter more for some muscles than others?

-Yes — muscles that are commonly underactivated due to neural inhibition or anatomical position benefit most: the glute medius, rear deltoid, serratus anterior, and lower trapezius.
-Muscles that are primary movers in intuitive movement patterns (quadriceps during squats) show less benefit from deliberate attentional focus.
+Yes.
+Muscles that are commonly underactivated because of neural inhibition or awkward anatomy benefit most, especially the glute medius, rear deltoid, serratus anterior, and lower trapezius.
+Primary movers in very intuitive patterns, such as the quadriceps during squats, usually show less additional benefit from deliberate internal focus.

 03